Sirocco Studios

 Materials

-Vitreous enamel is a glass-like coating, crafted by fusing selected minerals to sterling silver at temperatures between 700 and 800°C. In its raw form vitreous enamel starts off in the process as powdered glass which is laid by hand into the design.
-Depending on our design another colour may be laid in at this point and then fired again.
+Vitreous enamel is a glass-like coating, crafted by fusing selected minerals to sterling silver at temperatures between 700 and 800°C. In its raw form, vitreous enamel starts off in the process as powdered glass, which is laid by hand into the design.
+Depending on our design, another colour may be laid in at this point and then fired again.
 For example, gold is used to create pink shades, and cobalt for rich blues.
-Once all the areas have been filled and fired off the item is then linished flat and polished to reveal the design below.
+Once all the areas have been filled and fired off, the item is then finished flat and polished to reveal the design below.

 Cloisonné is a vitreous enamelling technique we use that is believed to have originated in Ancient Egypt.
 The French term refers to a form of artisanal decoration in which fine strips of metal are applied to a metal surface in closed shapes called cloisonnés.
-Multiple thin layers of enamel are individually applied into the cloisonnés and the piece is fired in the kiln after each application.
+Multiple thin layers of enamel are individually applied to the cloisonnés, and the piece is fired in the kiln after each application.

-Plique-à-Jour (French: ‘letting in daylight’) is also a vitreous enamelling technique we use in which enamel is applied into small cells with no backing and fired in a kiln.
-The enamel powdered glass enamel ground with water and small amounts applied to the cells cut from the metal.
-The enamel is suspended from the cells and kiln fired.
-It is a challenging labour intensive technique.
+Plique-à-Jour (French: ‘letting in daylight’) is a vitreous enamelling technique we use in which enamel is applied into small cells with no backing and fired in a kiln.
+The powdered glass enamel is ground with water, and small amounts are applied to the cells cut from the metal.
+The enamel is suspended from the cells and kiln-fired.
+It is a challenging, labour-intensive technique.
 Transparent enamel is used so that the light can shine through the charms.

 Care